Wellness & Health Information

 Presbyterian Community Health

-In alignment with the health needs of each community we serve, Presbyterian has decided to focus on the four core priorities that help build conditions to thrive: Behavioral Health, Social Determinants of Health, Access to Healthcare, and Healthy Eating and Active Living.
+Community Health is the bridge between healthcare and community to better understand health, support the conditions to thrive, and reduce inequities.
+In alignment with the health needs of each community we serve, Presbyterian is focusing on three core priorities that help build conditions to thrive: Behavioral Health, Social Determinants of Health, and Physical Health.